yalicee/fun-callback-heaven-march-23/README.md

 - the server will respond with an array of capitalised owner names
 - your callback function should be invoked with an array of lowercase owner names

+#### `fetchCatPics()`

+- this function should take an array of strings (names of cat pics) and a callback function
+- for each catpic, a request should be sent to `/pics/:catpic`
+- the callback function should be invoked with an array of responses (the order does not matter)
+- if the server returns an error (which happens when the request doesn't contain the word `cat`), you must put `placeholder.jpg` in its place in the response array

 #### `fetchCatsByOwner()`

 - this function should take an owner name and a callback function as its arguments